 In connection with this offering, we are making certain amendments to our charter, including amendments to the provisions of our charter relating to indemnification and limitations of liability.
-We have already sought and received the required approval from our stockholders for these amendments, which will take effect immediately prior to the listing of our Class A common stock on the provisions that will be in effect immediately following the consummation of this offering.
+We have already sought and received the required approval from our stockholders for these amendments, which will take effect immediately prior to the listing of our Class A common stock on the NYSE.
+The summary below reflects the indemnification and exculpation provisions that will be in effect immediately following the consummation of this offering.